IIIF/website/source/event/2018/washington/tuesday.md

   </tbody>
 </table>

-Due to the amount of attendees and available space it is not possible to provide refreshments during breaks.
+\* Due to the amount of attendees and available space we are unable to provide refreshments during breaks.

 [showcase-eventbrite]: https://www.eventbrite.com/e/iiif-washington-showcase-tickets-44860722629